reis-victor/linux_scripts/README.md

    A simple script that selects the US-International keyboard layout and enables the cedilla using the ```' + c``` keys combination

+### HiFi Linux

+   A few general settings to improve audio quality on Linux

 ### Arch Linux install